 CRCC's haircuts calculation methodology is based on historically high levels of volatility of the assets analyzed, considers a historical time window with at least 1 year of history and at least one stress period within this window, resulting in stable, reasonably conservative and enough haircuts to cover the most recent period of crisis that has occurred in the market.
-Likewise, the securities received as collateral incorporate a liquidity factor that reflects the impact that the degree of illiquidity they may have on the price of the assets may have.
+Likewise, the securities received as collateral incorporate a factor that reflects the impact that the degree of market liquidity may have on its price.
 The calculation methodology is not affected by recent reporting cycles.
 For the collateral posted in US dollars the haircut would be the same as the risk parameter applied to all assets whose underlying is the official dollar price calculated by the Colombian regulators - TRM.